 Not only are floodplains critical to the ecological health of our rivers, some of our most productive agricultural lands are located on them.
 This is why most of our major towns have developed on floodplains.

-Following the floods of 2010, 2011 and 2012, the Victorian State Government is taking all necessary steps to equip the state to deal with severe flooding.
+Following the floods of 2010, 2011 and 2012, a work program was developed to equip the state to deal with severe flooding.

 The Department of Environment and Primary Industries (DEPI) is in charge of floodplain management policy and mitigation.
 It is working with other government agencies on major reforms to improve Victoria's resilience to severe floods.